Chicago Cop Who Bragged About Killing Someone Was Assigned To Team Designed To 'Strengthen Community Trust'

 CHICAGO (CBS) — A Chicago Police Department (CPD) officer who bragged on camera about having killed someone spent months assigned to the department’s team designed to improve police-community relations.

 Officer James Hunt, who bragged, “I kill motherf——” during an obscenity-laden rant captured on video in 2018, was assigned to CPD’s Community Safety Team around the time it was formed in July 2020.
-It was intended to combat violent crime and “build and strengthen community relationships citywide,” according to the head of the team, Deputy Chief Mike Barz.READ MORE: Chicago Weather: Rain On The Way
+It was intended to combat violent crime and “build and strengthen community relationships citywide,” according to the head of the team, Deputy Chief Mike Barz.READ MORE: Man Dies After Hit-And-Run Crash In North Lawndale, Doctors Find Gunshot Wound To His Head

 Hunt remained on the team until at least early March, when he was reassigned after CBS 2 started asking questions about his placement on the unit.